5.3 Computer Architecture & Microprocessors

 Key Takeaways

-• The fetch-decode-execute cycle is the fundamental instruction loop driven by the program counter and clock.
+• The fetch-decode-execute cycle is the fundamental instruction loop, driven by the program counter and the clock.

-• Pipelining overlaps instruction stages so throughput approaches one instruction per clock cycle despite multi-cycle latency.
+• Pipelining overlaps instruction stages so throughput approaches one instruction per clock despite multi-cycle latency.

-• The memory hierarchy trades speed for size: registers, then cache (L1/L2/L3), main memory, and finally disk.
+• The memory hierarchy trades speed for size: registers, then L1/L2/L3 cache, main memory (RAM), and finally disk/SSD.

-• Effective access time = hit rate x cache time + miss rate x memory time, so even a 95% hit rate matters greatly.
+• Effective access time = hit rate x cache time + miss rate x memory time, so a 90% hit rate still pays a heavy miss penalty.

-A classic von Neumann computer has three parts joined by buses: the central processing unit (CPU), main memory, and input/output (I/O).
-The CPU contains the arithmetic logic unit (ALU) that performs computation, a control unit that sequences operations, and fast registers including the program counter (PC) that holds the address of the next instruction.
+A classic von Neumann computer has three parts joined by buses: the central processing unit (CPU), main memory, and input/output (I/O); instructions and data share one memory (a Harvard architecture splits them).
+The CPU contains the arithmetic logic unit (ALU) that performs computation, a control unit that sequences operations, and fast registers.

-Three buses connect these parts: the address bus carries the location to access, the data bus carries the value, and the control bus carries read/write and timing signals.
-Address bus width sets the maximum addressable memory: an n-bit address bus can address 2^n locations, so a 32-bit address space spans 4 GiB of byte-addressable memory.
+Three buses connect the parts: the address bus carries the location, the data bus carries the value, and the control bus carries read/write and timing signals.
+Address-bus width sets maximum addressable memory: an n-bit address bus addresses 2^n locations, so a 32-bit address space spans 4 GiB of byte-addressable memory, and a 16-bit address bus reaches only 64 KiB.

 Every instruction passes through the fetch-decode-execute cycle:

-1. Fetch: the control unit reads the instruction at the address in the program counter, then increments the PC.
+1. Fetch: the control unit copies the instruction at the address in the PC into the IR, then increments the PC.

 2. Decode: the control unit interprets the opcode and identifies the operands.

-3. Execute: the ALU or memory unit performs the operation and stores the result, possibly writing back to a register.
+3. Execute: the ALU or memory unit performs the operation, possibly writing back to a register; a result may also be stored to memory.

 Pipelining

 Pipelining overlaps the stages of consecutive instructions like an assembly line, so while one instruction executes, the next decodes and a third fetches.
-A k-stage pipeline ideally raises throughput toward one instruction per clock cycle even though each individual instruction still takes k cycles end to end.
+A classic five-stage RISC pipeline is IF (fetch), ID (decode), EX (execute), MEM (memory), WB (write-back).
+A k-stage pipeline ideally raises throughput toward one instruction per clock cycle even though each instruction still takes k cycles end to end; the ideal speedup approaches k over a non-pipelined design.

-Pipelines stall on hazards: a data hazard when an instruction needs a result not yet written, a control hazard after a branch changes the instruction flow, and a structural hazard when two stages compete for the same resource.
-Techniques like forwarding, branch prediction, and stalls (bubbles) keep the pipeline correct at some throughput cost.
+Pipelines stall on hazards: a data hazard when an instruction needs a result not yet written back, a control hazard after a branch changes the instruction flow, and a structural hazard when two stages need the same resource.
+Forwarding (bypassing) routes a result to a later stage early, branch prediction guesses the path, and inserted stalls (bubbles) preserve correctness at some throughput cost.

 The memory hierarchy